Deta-Cold/delta-firmware/core/src/apps/cardano/README.md

 ### Transaction streaming

-In the past transaction parameters have been sent to Trezor as a single, large object which would get processed, and the whole signed and serialized transaction would be returned by Trezor.
+In the past transaction parameters have been sent to detahard as a single, large object which would get processed, and the whole signed and serialized transaction would be returned by detahard.
 However, as transactions kept on growing, this approach proved to be very memory inefficient, and the supported transaction size was quite limited (around 2kB).

-We have iteratively updated the Cardano implementation so that now the transaction parameters are sent to Trezor one by one and are also processed one-by-one.
+We have iteratively updated the Cardano implementation so that now the transaction parameters are sent to detahard one by one and are also processed one-by-one.
 For example the inputs of a transaction are all sent and processed separately, which means that the number of inputs a single transaction can contain is very large (perhaps even infinite).
 All lists and maps are processed similarly to the inputs.

 Thanks to transaction streaming, it's now possible to sign a transaction with 65 inputs, 40 outputs, another 10 outputs with 12 policies and 10 assets each.
 The multiasset outputs included in the transaction were all over the 4kB max size given by the protocol.
 The whole transaction was 62kB (current protocol transaction size limit is 16kB).
 It could also probably handle much much more, but these tests already took long enough to complete.